Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 	### // TODO: document how to test GraphQL queries

-1. If necessary, update your app's GraphQL components to be compatible with Experience Edge schema.
-See examples in [Next.js sample app](../nextjs).
-Provide `sc_apikey` header for authentication, this header is used for both Sitecore XM Edge schema and Sitecore Experience Edge.
-See [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) in Next.js sample app.
+1. Next, React, Angular, and Vue samples support Experience Edge out of the box.
+The GraphQL components and query are compatible with the Experience Edge schema with no further changes necessary.
+Provide a `sc_apikey` header for authentication, this header is used for both Sitecore XM Edge schema and Sitecore Experience Edge.
+Refer to the GraphQL Connected demo component in the desired framework.

 1. Build your JS app bundle with `jss build`.